thytom/fr-admin.co.uk/site/index.md

 </div>
 </div>
 <section>
-We specialise in French
+We specialise in French bureaucracy.
-bureaucracy and understand how the French do business.
-We are happy to assist you with any paperwork you may need or can signpost you in the right direction.

-From helping you with short and long term residency permits and enrolling your children into school to the French healthcare system and pet travel, we can help.
+From helping with short and long term residency permits to the French healthcare system and pet travel, we can help.
 </section>